Road Traffic Signs / Street Signs - Links,

 Traffic Signs Manual Chapters

-The Traffic Signs Manual gives guidance on the use of traffic signs
+The Traffic Signs Manual provides guidance for traffic authorities on the use of traffic signs and road markings.

 Traffic